eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 We are conditioned to think that more data is always better.
 That more nuance gets us a better picture of reality.
 But, as a mathematician, I can tell you from personal experience that the more complicated you make your model, the *less* realistic it tends to be!
 You start collecting noise and overfitting.
 I'm not saying it's impossible to create a state of the art model which is both complex and accurate.
 But, in those cases, you usually need excellent data as an input.

 In the context of a voting system, the "model" is the voting system itself, and the "data" is the ballot data you collect from the voters.
 The more complex your ballot, the worse the data quality tends to be.
 Voters have things to do, man.
-Many don't have time to strictly rank 20 candidates, or give each of them a thoughtful 5-star rating.
+Many don't have time to rank 20 candidates, or give each of them a thoughtful 5-star rating.
 And when you rely on your system being "top of the line" through treating detailed preference data "well enough", you are more than likely going to be collecting *noise* rather than true signal.

 [More data can often *obscure* the true compromise](../why-condorcet/){:target="_blank"}.
 Instead, why not just ask a simple, unambiguous question: "Who do you consent to govern you?"
 That's what Approval does.
 It asks a simpler, more fundamental question, and treats that data with full fidelity.
 It doesn't try to extrapolate more from you than what you give it.
 It's simple, but more honest.
 And by keeping it simple, it makes itself robust and practical, while still delivering excellent outcomes.